History of Nephrology at KUMC

 The Kidney Institute at University of Kansas Medical Center

 The Kidney Institute is a magnificent collection of scholars and trainees pursuing research programs in polycystic kidney diseases, progressive renal diseases including diabetic nephropathy and Alport Syndrome, and disorders of kidney development and metabolism.
 The institute is comprised of 42 collaborating faculty and over 100 research associates, graduate students, fellows and support staff .
 The Kidney Institute has more than $6 million per year in NIH research funding.

 The future of the Kidney Institute

-The emergence of the Kidney Institute at the University of Kansas Medical Center exemplifies the survival of the fittest in a challenging environment.
-The highly differentiated Kidney Institute is a model of interactive research by talented, imaginative and successful scientists and clinicians who work toward a common goal, high excellence in renal research and patient care.
-In 2015, he National Institute of Diabetes and Digestive and Kidney Diseases at the NIH awarded the Kansas PKD Center a five-year Center Grant (P30) that provides $5.4 million in funding to support our innovative biomedical research cores and a robust pilot and feasibility program.
-The Kidney Institute is positioned to grow by the addition of exceptionally talented clinicians and researchers who will flourish in this strong growth environment.
+The Kidney Institute is a model of interactive research by talented, imaginative and successful scientists and clinicians who work toward a common goal of excellence in renal research and patient care.
+In 2015, the National Institute of Diabetes and Digestive and Kidney Diseases at the NIH awarded the Kansas PKD Center a five-year Center Grant (P30) that provides $5.4 million in funding to support our innovative biomedical research cores and a robust pilot and feasibility program.
+In 2020, the P30 cores transitioned to a U54 program that provides $4.4 million over 5 years to promote PKD research by providing essential reagents, biomaterials, and service to the PKD research community.
+The Kidney Institute is positioned to grow with the addition of exceptionally talented clinicians and researchers who will flourish in this strong growth environment.